streamich/fs-monkey/README.md

 ```

 You don't need to create *fs-like* objects yourself, use [`memfs`](https://github.com/streamich/memfs)
-to create a virtual file system for you:
+to create a virtual filesystem for you:

 ```js
 import {vol} from 'memfs';